poga/lua53-notes/src/string.md

 #define sizelstring(l)  (sizeof(union UTString) + ((l) + 1) * sizeof(char))
 ```

-Previously, we've noticed that `TString` does not store string body as a struct member.
+Previously, we've noticed that `TString` does not store the string body as a struct member.
 Where does the string body actually go?

-When we create a string, we allocate a slice of memory with length `sizelstring(l)`, which is the size of `TString` and the size of string body.
+When we create a string, we allocate a slice of memory with length `sizelstring(l)`, which is the size of `TString` and the size of the string body.
 This is a technique called *flexible array member*.
 The technique allows us to store the actual string body in the memory space following the `TString`.

 note: C99 standardized [flexible array member syntax](https://en.wikipedia.org/wiki/Flexible_array_member).
-However, Lua sticked to ISO C for portability.
+However, Lua stuck to ISO C for portability.

 On the other hand, **Short strings** will be stored in the string table  `strt` in the global state because: